 "In a full, diverse and rich empirical world, we need to determine what basic data to collect about a community in a systematic and on-going way.
-Our criteria for selecting what to collect are based on its purpose and the value the information would have for health care service provision and health outcomes," is the view of Professor Tessa Marcus from the Department of Family Medicine at the University of Pretoria (UP).
+Our criteria for selecting what to collect are based on its purpose and the value the information would have for health care service provision and health outcomes," is the reasoning behind the questions & content available in AitaHealth, according to Professor Tessa Marcus from the Department of Family Medicine at the University of Pretoria (UP).

 Mezzanine partnered with UP in 2014 to be the official providers of the health and clinical content of the AitaHealth application.
 We have monthly AitaHealth Data Governance meetings, between Mezzanine, UP and stakeholders from our different client implementations, to analyse the data, listen to feedback from end-users and then suggest new improvements to the content, workflow and reports available in the application.

 "Our starting point is that data should provide essential information that would enable Ward Based Outreach Teams (WBOTs) to provide community oriented primary care services to defined communities.
 The first need was to identify the people who usually live in a geographical locality by household and individual and their domestic circumstances.
 In order to determine the services that WBOTs could or should provide, it also is necessary to consider information collection in terms of (i) our conceptual approach (Community Oriented Primary Care); (ii) the programmatic context (health priorities); (iii) scientific evidence supporting engagement with these priorities (effectiveness of interventions); (iv) the mandate of health care professional led CHW teams (legal framework); (v) human resource availability and capability (number, level and quality of services); and (vi) financial resources (availability, scale and sustainability of services).